 His nickname in the office?
-"The Enforcer," according to Shultz, employing "intimidation tactics."
+"The Enforcer," according to Tyler Shultz, employing "intimidation tactics."

-While she was secretly dating the president of her company (who had invested $13 million of his own money with no interest), the sole female member of Theranos' 12-person board, Holmes often spoke about shattering the glass ceiling and inspiring other women.
+While she was secretly dating the president of her company (who had invested $13 million of his own money with no interest), Holmes, the sole female member of Theranos' 12-person board, often often spoke about shattering the glass ceiling and inspiring other women.